altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "K::That's on me, That was Felix then?
 I thought that was Martha."
-"FL__F::He's also rudely insinuating you are a bad detective" ~Martha had been quite for a bit - she was listening off her side: no one was sitting there~ "M::Did he have any friends, or family?"
+"FL__F::He's also rudely insinuating you are a bad detective" ~Martha had been quite for a bit - she was listening off to her side: no one was sitting there~ "M::Did he have any friends, or family?"
 "K::Me."
 "M::Other than you?"